HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Telefonaktiebolaget LM Ericsson (ERIC) Investors with Significant Losses to Contact Firm's Attorneys, Securities Fraud Class Action Filed

-San Francisco, California--(Newsfile Corp. - March 8, 2022) - Hagens Berman urges Ericsson ERIC investors who suffered significant losses to submit your losses now.
+SAN FRANCISCO, March 17, 2022 (GLOBE NEWSWIRE) -- Hagens Berman urges Ericsson ERIC investors who suffered significant losses to submit your losses now.
 A securities fraud class action has been filed and certain Ericsson investors with significant losses have the opportunity to lead the case.

 Class Period: Apr.
 27, 2017 – Feb.
 25, 2022